mfdalgetty/Great-Basin-Tree-Service/README.md

 # Great-Basin-Tree-Service
 This project was completed as a capstone for my Master's in Data Science.
 The goal was to create a relational database for a small tree company.
-This database could be updated in the field by the use of a webapp which I coded in Flask and Python
+This database could be updated in the field by the use of a webapp which I coded in Flask and Python.

 ## Prerequisites